Purchase a Variety of Ground Cover Plants from Tn Nursery

 Morning Glory -- Ipomoea purpurea

 The morning glory vine is an annual.
-Technically, this means it needs to be replanted every year, but in reality, the vine reseeds so vigorously that this is often not necessary.
+Technically, this means it needs to be replanted every year, but in reality, the vine reseeds so vigorously that it is often unnecessary.
 It has a wide range and thrives in hardiness zones 2 to 11.
 Its mature height is 6 to 10 feet, while its spread is 3 to 6 feet.
 The flowers, which famously open in the morning and close up in the afternoon, bloom from June until early fall.
 The morning glory prefers full sun, medium watering, and average soil that's well-drained but kept moist.
 It can be grown from seed, so the gardener should start it indoors about a month and a half to two months before the last frost date in spring.
-The seed should be scored before it's planted to help it germinate.
+It would help if you scored the seed before it's planted to help it germinate.